 The YMCA of Metropolitan Los Angeles ("YMCA") is very concerned about the privacy of its members and employees and maintains their personal information in confidence.
 As an expression of the YMCA's commitment to protect the personal information of its members and employees, the following policy has been adopted by its Board of Directors.

-The YMCA collects information from members in a proprietary database known as YMCA Membership and Program Support System (Y-MAPSS) for the purposes of billing; supporting the progress of our members toward their goals; encouraging the involvement of the whole family; and providing information on upcoming YMCA events and program opportunities.Member information is also aggregated in certain ways to help staff and YMCA Boards determine how well we are serving our community and how we can improve our operations.
+The YMCA collects information from members in multiple databases for the purposes of billing; supporting the progress of our members toward their goals; encouraging the involvement of the whole family; and providing information on upcoming YMCA events and program opportunities.Member information is also aggregated in certain ways to help staff and YMCA Boards determine how well we are serving our community and how we can improve our operations.

 Personal information is also collected as needed from our employees and volunteers.
 Volunteer staff perform important duties and are subject to many of the same policies and training requirements as our employees.